libhal/libhal.github.io/mkdocs/getting_started.md

     then

     ```bash
-    stm32loader -e -w -v -p /dev/tty.usbserial-10 demos/build/stm32f103c8/Debug/blinker.elf.bin
+    stm32loader -e -w -v -B -p /dev/tty.usbserial-10 demos/build/stm32f103c8/MinSizeRel/uart.elf.bin
     ```

     Replace `/dev/tty.usbserial-10` with the correct port
     name of the device plugged into your computer via USB.

-    Use `demos/build/stm32f103c8/Debug/blinker.elf.bin` or replace it with any other application to be uploaded.
+    Use `demos/build/stm32f103c8/Debug/uart.elf.bin` or replace it with any other application to be uploaded.

 !!! question